refenv/cijoe/docs/source/index.rst

 in execution.

-As your script collection grows, **cijoe** allows you to organize them into :ref:`workflows <sec-resources-workflows>`.
+As your script collection grows, **cijoe** allows you to organize them into :ref:`tasks <sec-resources-tasks>`.
-A :ref:`workflow <sec-resources-workflows>` consolidates the :ref:`script <sec-resources-scripts>` execution sequence, documents their combined purpose, and provides usage instructions.
-This clarity makes it easier for others to understand and consistently execute the workflow in their own environments.
+A :ref:`task <sec-resources-tasks>` consolidates the :ref:`script <sec-resources-scripts>` execution sequence, documents their combined purpose, and provides usage instructions.
+This clarity makes it easier for others to understand and consistently execute the task in their own environments.

-After execution, **cijoe** generates a report that includes command output, script documentation, auxiliary collected artifacts, and a workflow summary.
+After execution, **cijoe** generates a report that includes command output, script documentation, auxiliary collected artifacts, and a task summary.
 This report facilitates collaboration by providing results transparently, making them easy to **review** and **reproduce**.